2026aim1008-johan-biju-george/CS509_AI1008/assignment_01/README.md

 Execution time was measured using the C++ `chrono::high_resolution_clock`.

 Assuming that matrix sizes <= 64 are considered 'fast inputs', in that case we take the average execution time over 100 runs.
-Otherwise we take only the execution time only for a single run.
+Otherwise we take the execution time only for a single run.

 Compilation was performed using: